wintermute-core/pilot-k8s-app/README.md

 ## Deployment

-Infrastructure deployment files are located in `infra` directory.
+Infrastructure deployment files are located in `infra` directory:
+ * `gke` - terraform scripts to deploy GKE cluster
+ * `postgres` - deployment of postgres in GKE

+To K8S application is deployed as a Helm chart